Papal nobility: Titles

 Historically, papal nobility has included the titles of prince, duke, marquis, count, viscount, baron, lord, knight, nobile and patrician.

 At times, certain rulers paid a type of feudal homage to the papacy (Poland, 991; England, 1213).
-Inversely, the Pope claimed the authority to create and anoint rulers (Holy Roman Empire, 800, 962, etc.; Sicily, 1059; Aragon, 1204; Latin Empire of Constantinople, 1217; Sicily, 1265), to depose them (Holy Roman Empire, 1076, 1245; Portugal, 1247), to elevate them (Croatia, 925; Hungary, 1001; Sicily, 1130; Portugal, 1179; Tuscany, 1569), and to decide disputes between them (Corsica, 1217; Treaty of Tordesillas, 1493).
+Inversely, the Pope claimed the authority to create and anoint rulers (Holy Roman Empire, 800, 962, etc.; Sicily, 1059; Crown of Aragon, 1204; Latin Empire of Constantinople, 1217; Sicily, 1265), to depose them (Holy Roman Empire, 1076, 1245; Portugal, 1247), to elevate them (Croatia, 925; Hungary, 1001; Sicily, 1130; Portugal, 1179; Tuscany, 1569), and to decide disputes between them (Corsica, 1217; Treaty of Tordesillas, 1493).
 The Pope also had strong claims to the feudal sovereignty of Naples-Sicily.

 While some titles were traditionally linked to territorial privileges to a fief of the Papal States, others were associated only with privileges of court, notably, Prince Assistant to the Papal Throne.

-Within the ecclesiastical hierarchy Cardinals are referred to as Princes of the Church, and are considered analogous to temporal princes within a kingdom.
+Within the ecclesiastical hierarchy cardinals are referred to as princes of the Church, and are considered analogous to temporal princes within a kingdom.
 Historically, many popes have designated a member of their family as an official cardinal-nephew.
 Certain offices of the Curia and the Papal Household carry honorifics, such as the style monsignor.

 Just as Catholic monarchs sometimes exercised veto powers in papal elections, bishops and abbots were historically represented in the parliaments or "estates-general" (legislative and consultative assemblies) of many countries.
 The archbishops of Mainz, Trier, and Cologne served as ex officio prince-electors of the Holy Roman Empire.
 Within the Empire, prince-primates, prince-bishops and prince-abbots often held territorial privileges.

-Papal counts and countesses
+Counts and countesses

-Count/Countess (Conte, Contessa) is one of the noble titles still granted by the Pope as a mark of personal distinction without any territorial entailment.
+Count/countess (conte, contessa) is one of the noble titles still granted by the pope as a mark of personal distinction without any territorial entailment.
 The holder is styled "Count(ess) [Surname]" and may be informally referred to as a papal count/papal countess or, more rarely, as a Roman count/Roman countess.
-The comital title, which can be for life or hereditary, has been awarded in various forms by popes and Holy Roman Emperors since the Middle Ages, and the pope continued to grant the comital and other noble titles even after 1870, when the Papal States were taken from the pope.
+The comital title, which can be for life or hereditary, has been awarded in various forms by popes and Holy Roman emperors since the Middle Ages, and the pope continued to grant the comital and other noble titles even after 1870, when the Papal States were taken from the pope.

 Recipients of such honours included both Italians – especially those close to the papacy (some of whom were/are papal relatives) – and prominent non-Italian Catholics, including Irish tenor John McCormack, Irish art historian and politician George Noble Plunkett, American financier George MacDonald, American philanthropist Katherine E. Price, and Rose Kennedy (mother of U.S. president John F. Kennedy).
 American Francis Augustus MacNutt was a papal marquis, and Argentine Mercedes Castellanos de Anchorena was a papal marchioness.
 During the 1920s, Genevieve and Nicholas Frederic Brady of New York were granted papal dukedoms.
-Pontifical noble titles, like marquis Silva de Balboa, also as count of Urquijo.
 All pontifical noble titles are within the personal gift of the pontiff, and they are not recorded in the Official Acts of the Holy See.